Snowflake

 Web UI Connection

-- Support for SSO, MFA, and federated authentication
+- Support for SSO, MFA, key-pair auth, OAuth, and federated authentication

 Programmatic Connectors